 Another way that Lilly strives to ward off the ill effects of patent losses and competitive threats is through restructuring initiatives; the company has enacted several ongoing cost-cutting programs in recent years.
 In 2012 the company recognized charges of more than $300 million on severance costs related to reductions in its cost structure and global workforce.
-The restructuring program includes the reduction of 1,000 sales positions in the US during 2013 (or about 30% of its US workforce).
-The recent moves come on the heels of a reorganization plan enacted between 2009 and 2011 that cut $1 billion in costs; the plan included a 14% workforce reduction, the streamlining of business units and manufacturing locations, and increased outsourcing of certain manufacturing and R&D functions.
+The restructuring program included the reduction of 1,000 sales positions in the US during 2013 (or about 30% of its US workforce).
+The moves come on the heels of a reorganization plan enacted between 2009 and 2011 that cut $1 billion in costs; the plan included a 14% workforce reduction, the streamlining of business units and manufacturing locations, and increased outsourcing of certain manufacturing and R&D functions.

 Mergers and Acquisitions

 Acquisitions are another key way in which Lilly boosts its development pipeline.
 In 2013 it acquired two development-stage diagnostic agents from Siemens Healthcare to boost its presence in the neurological diagnostics market, especially in the field of Alzheimer's.

 Lilly has also been expanding its veterinarian pharmaceuticals division, primarily through acquisitions, to help offset potential future losses in the core pharmaceuticals segment.
-In 2014 its Elanco Animal Health unit agreed to acquire Germany's Lohmann Animal Health, a producer of poultry vaccines and feed additives.
+In 2014 its Elanco Animal Health unit acquired Germany's Lohmann Animal Health, a producer of poultry vaccines and feed additives.
 Lohmann also brings on board vaccine production facilities in the US and Germany as well as nearly 20 subsidiaries in Europe, Asia, and North America.
 Shortly thereafter, Lilly announced it would pick up Novartis Animal Health and its nine manufacturing plants, six R&D facilities, 600 products, and global distribution infrastructure for $5.4 billion.
 The move creates the second largest animal health company in the world.